-Peter Holliday, a 53-year-old self-employed agricultural contractor from Silloth in Cumbria, was diagnosed with throat cancer in February 2015.
+Peter Holliday, a 53-year-old self-employed agricultural contractor from Silloth in Cumbria, was diagnosed with throat cancer in 2015.
 His first thoughts were not about his illness or his long-term future.
 It was how would he and wife Ali pay the bills while he was undergoing surgery and radiotherapy?
 Peter said: “The disease itself didn’t really faze me, although it upset everyone around me.
-It was the financial side of things that really bothered me.”
+It was the financial side of things that bothered me.”

 Peter said: “You’ve no idea how much it meant to me to see a cheque arrive through the door, it was such a weight off my mind.
 All I could see was a heap of bills on the table."

 Farming was all Anthony ever knew as a child.
-His grandfather farmed 50 acres, his dad was a farm worker and his mother used to milk 250 cows every day.
+His grandfather farmed 50 acres, his dad was a farmworker and his mother used to milk 250 cows every day.

 By the age of 16, Anthony was a herdsman himself, planning his future.
 A year later, however, life was very different.
 Struck down by muscular dystrophy, a serious muscle-wasting disease, Anthony found himself in a wheelchair with all of his plans on hold for good.
-Today, at 44, Anthony lives in a specially adapted bungalow and is unable to use his arms or legs.
+Today, Anthony lives in a specially adapted bungalow and is unable to use his arms or legs.

 Anthony said: “I really can’t thank R.A.B.I enough for what they’ve done for me, they’ve been brilliant.”

 Greg is a self-employed farm worker who has a hereditary kidney disease.
-He explained: “It only began to affect my work in recent years.
-I got terribly tired and would fall asleep as soon as I got in from work.
-There is no cure and doctors began to speak about a transplant about five or six years ago.”
+He explained: “I got terribly tired and would fall asleep as soon as I got in from work."

 Carol said: “Without R.A.B.I we’d have gone into debt, from which we’d have struggled to recover.
 R.A.B.I gave us a cushion to support us through the operations.
 It wasn’t just the offer of financial help but also the help with claiming benefits and filling in forms.”